 - If the repetition rate of the light spots is too rapid, ask the technician to reduce it.

-- It is acceptable to miss scattered single points or a single cluster of three points in the central area.
+- It may be acceptable to miss scattered single points or a single cluster of three points in the central area.